The Puzzling Backstory to Controversial Maltese Bishops’ Directive

 Archbishop Charles Scicluna of Malta and Bishop Mario Grech of Gozo, co-signatories of the directive, assert the primacy of conscience over the objective moral truth in the document, stating that remarried divorcees can receive Holy Communion after a period of discernment, with an informed and enlightened conscience, and if they are “at peace with God.”

 Archbishop Scicluna declined to answer a series of questions from the Register on the criteria, and Bishop Grech did not respond to them either when contacted this week.
-The two bishops were accompanied in Rome by one of their advisers, Father Kevin Schembri, a professor of canon law at the University of Malta.
+The two bishops were accompanied in Rome by one of their advisers, Father Kevin Schembri, a professor of canon law at the University of Malta and defender of the Bond.

 Instead, Archbishop Scicluna referred to a brief comment his spokesman sent the Register Jan.
 16, saying the “criteria” in the Maltese bishops' document “follow the magisterium of the Catholic Church in the apostolic exhortation Amoris Laetitia by H.H.
 Pope Francis.”
 His spokesman also urged reading the entire document.